 The basic syntax behind the STDDEV_SAMP in MySQL is as shown below:

-In this article we will show you, How to write STDDEV_SAMP function in MySQL to calculate Sample Standard Deviation with example.
-For this, We are going to use the below shown data
+How to write STDDEV_SAMP function to calculate Sample Standard Deviation with an example using the below shown data?.

 MySQL STDDEV_SAMP Example

 The STDDEV_SAMP function returns Sample Standard Deviation of total records present in a specified column.
 For example, the below STDDEV_SAMP query calculate the Sample Standard Deviation of total records present in Yearly_Income from Customer details table.

 -- MySQL STDDEV_SAMP example SELECT STDDEV_SAMP(Yearly_Income) AS `Sample Standard Deviation` FROM customerdetails;

 In general, we use the MySQL STDDEV_SAMP function to calculate the Sample Standard Deviation of products belongs to a particular category or color, etc.

 In this situation, we use MySQL GROUP BY Clause to group the products by color or something like that.
 And then, we use this STDDEV_SAMP Function to calculate the Sample Standard Deviation.
 Let us see the Group By Example

 -- MySQL STDDEV_SAMP Function Example USE company; SELECT Profession, STDDEV_SAMP(Yearly_Income), FROM customerdetails GROUP BY Profession;